 All weights of November include ten different kinds of numerals.
 Proportional Lining figures come as default figures in November.
 It also, however, includes Old-style figures, Tabular numerals (both lining and OsF), Small Caps numerals, superior, inferior, circled and circled inverted numerals (selectable via OpenType features).

-Latin and Greek version designed by Peter Biľak and released in 2016.
-Nikola Djurek assisted with the production of the fonts.
+The Latin and Greek versions of November were designed by Peter Biľak and released in 2016.
+In 2021, Eirini Vlachou consulted on and helped to review the Greek update, which is currently in use.
+Nikola Djurek assisted with the production of the Latin fonts.
 Irina Smirnova designed the Cyrillic version.
-Kristyan Sarkis designed the Arabic, Peter Biľak with Daniel Grumer the Hebrew, Arya Purohit the Devanagari and Tamil versions, Akaki Razmadze the Georgian, the Armenian designed by Biľak with consulation by Gor Jihanian and Khajag Apelian.
+Kristyan Sarkis designed the Arabic, and Peter Biľak with Daniel Grumer designed the Hebrew.
+Arya Purohit designed the original Devanagari and Tamil versions, which were updated in 2021.
+The Tamil version has been redesigned from the ground up by Aadarsh Rajan.
+Hitesh Malaviya led the redesign of the Devanagari version, with contributions from Shuchita Grover and Parimal Parmar.
+Akaki Razmadze designed the Georgian version.
+The Armenian was designed by Peter Biľak in consultation with Gor Jihanian and Khajag Apelian.
+Liang Hai provided his invaluable linguistic and technical knowledge to improve the fonts, and produced the current version in each of the languages.